 Horsebit – also known as Gucci loafers – is the most formal style of loafers with a metal strap in the shape of a horse’s snaffle bit across the front of the shoe.
-Although the first horsebit loafers were black, now you can find them in various colours from various shoemakers.
+Although the first horsebit loafers were black, now you can find them in various colors from various shoemakers.

 How to wear horsebit loafers

 Gucci loafers are the most formal of all the loafers and can even be worn with lots of outfits.
-Black, lined, polished leather loafers will be more formal, making them a perfect choice to be worn with a suit, whereas light brown suede ones will look great when worn with more casual outfits, for examples, shorts and polo shirts.
+Black, lined, polished leather loafers will be more formal, making them a perfect choice to be worn with a suit, whereas light brown suede ones will look great when worn with more casual outfits, for example, shorts and polo shirts.

 How to wear kilted loafers

 Either way, kiltie loafers are casual shoes and work best when worn with casual or business casual outfits.
 Kilted loafers are a great choice when you’re going out for a brunch with friends or a date night with your special lady.